Select Page

 Defining Features

-The GV80 is not an original idea, but it is a fresh presentation of what was and what it could be for much wider range of motorists.
+The GV80 is not an original idea, but it is a fresh presentation of what was and what it could be for a much wider range of motorists.

 There is an eye for beauty in the exterior styling.
 The compelling design is lean, fit and balanced.
 The chassis lowers the body and the center of gravity for a wider cabin and secure drivability.
 Its 16.2-foot-long architecture sits confidently on its wheels, which neatly fill the arches.
 There are no replicated kinks, gimmicky bulges or Godfather jowls.
 Yet it is well adorned with chrome, an American staple.